LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Introduction

-Delgado-Chaves et al.~\cite{Delgado25} (hereafter referred to as DC+) recently evaluated 18 LLMs for screening studies in three SRs, comparing selections with human reviewers and using confusion matrix metrics.
-They also emphasize comparing LLMs with more traditional machine learning methods, specifically the random forest method.
-While DC+ is a key step in assessing LLMs for SR screening, methodological issues (using simple counts of correctly classified papers---referred to as Accuracy in classification studies---as performance metrics, reporting biased metrics, and excluding unclassifiable papers from performance assessment) obscure its outcomes.
+\R{R2-01st}\defquotedtext{R2-01}{Delgado-Chaves et al.~\cite{Delgado25} (hereafter referred to as DC+) recently evaluated 18 LLMs for screening studies in three SRs covering physiotherapy, neurology, and digital health topics (hereafter referred to as SR-I, SR-II, and SR-III), comparing selections with human reviewers and using confusion matrix metrics.}\R{R2-01en} They also emphasize comparing LLMs with more traditional machine learning methods, specifically the random forest method. \R{R2-02st}\defquotedtext{R2-02}{While DC+ represents a valuable and ambitious contribution to assessing LLMs for SR screening, we use it as an illustrative example to highlight methodological issues that are common across the fields---such as reporting Accuracy as a primary metric under class imbalance---because DC+ provides complete confusion matrices that enable detailed reanalysis.}\R{R2-02en} \R{AE-02st}\defquotedtext{AE-02}{Note that despite being drawn from the biomedical domain, we have used DC+ as our motivating example because it, in some regards, represents good practice, is published in a prestigious and influential venue, and because many pioneering and important methodological advances have come originally from this domain and then have subsequently been adopted by fields such as software engineering.}\R{AE-02en}

-We also report the results of reviewing 27 other papers that studied the use of LLMs to screen literature for SLRs.
+We also report the results of reviewing 28 other papers that studied the use of LLMs to screen literature for SRs.
 The papers were obtained from the primary studies included in two systematic reviews (\cite{kim-2025} and~\cite{sandner-2025}), together with papers we found from informal searches at the beginning of our investigation.
 We investigated these papers for three purposes: i) to confirm that the problems we observed in the DC+ paper are not unique to that paper, ii) to assess whether any other problems exist, and iii) to investigate whether there are additional good practices to recommend.

+The remainder of the paper is organised as follows.
+First, in Section~\ref{sec:ProblemsWithConfusionMatrixMetrics} we describe our motivating study DC+ and frame it in the context of confusion matrices and how these provide a useful abstraction.
+From here we proceed (in Section~\ref{Sec:CurrentPractices}) to the current, wider literature on LLM-based screening of studies for SRs\lech{, including SE-specific worked examples that illustrate the impact of metric choice on SE evaluations (\Cref{sec:SE_Worked_Examples})}.
+From these two sources, we then (Section~\ref{Sec:Discussion}) derive the LLM4SCREENLIT recommendations and implications\lech{, structured by study type (benchmarking vs.\ deployment),} and conclude with some limitations of the study and suggestions for further work.